davidremond/az-devops-tools/README.md

 ## Installation

+The tool is available on [Nuget](https://www.nuget.org/packages/az-devops-tools).

 You can install the tool by executing this command :

 ```bash
 $ dotnet tool install az-devops-tools --global
 ```

-The tool is also available on [Nuget](https://www.nuget.org/packages/az-devops-tools).

 ## Help